projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 A guest VM never owns any physical interrupts.
 All interrupts received by Guest OS come from a virtual interrupt injected by vLAPIC, vIOAPIC or vPIC.
 Such virtual interrupts are triggered either from a pass-through device or from I/O mediators in SOS via hypercalls.
-Section 3.8.6 introduces how the hypervisor manages the mapping between physical and virtual interrupts for pass-through devices.
+The :ref:`interrupt-remapping` section discusses how the hypervisor manages the mapping between physical and virtual interrupts for pass-through devices.

 Emulation for devices is inside SOS user space device model, i.e., acrn-dm.
 However for performance consideration: vLAPIC, vIOAPIC, and vPIC